ButinVladimir/project-idle-takeover/ROADMAP.md

 Turf war allows factions capture districts depending on current faction power level.
 Capturing opposing faction HQ unlocks operations to raid it.

-Capturing districts allows company to perform activities here and will affect speed of changing power level.
+Capturing districts allows company to perform activities here.

-Requirements to capture will increase with each owned distict.
+Requirements to capture will increase with each owned district.
 Player can assist their selected faction by increase it's power level.

 When map is generated, district are split between neutral forces and factions.
-After joining faction, player will start increasing it's power level by performing actions.
+After joining faction, player will start increasing it's power level by completing contracts and operations.

-## Relocation
+## Transfer

-Relocation is the prestige.
-After relocating, almost everything will be lost.
-Relocating will update highest level for scenario, potentially increasing rewards in subsequent re-runs.
+Transfer is the prestige.
+After transfering, almost everything will be lost.
+Transfering will update highest level for scenario, potentially increasing rewards in subsequent re-runs and add reputation for joined faciton.

-Programs are not affected by relocation.

 ## Orders

-Company member can be assigned two types of orders: completable orders are will yield result after finishing them and side jobs will yield as member works on it, possibly with side effects.
-Completable orders will be finished first, if there is no completables, company member will work on their side job.
-Only one side job and one completable is available for each company member.
-Assigning new side job/completable will result in cancelling previous one.
+Company member can be assigned two types of orders: main orders are will yield result after finishing them and sidejobs will yield as member works on it, possibly with side effects.
+Main orders will be finished first, if there is no main orders, company member will work on their sidejob.
+Only one sidejob is available for each company member.
+Assigning new sidejob/main order will result in cancelling previous one.
+Main orders can be queued, however for each type of main order for each district only one team is allowed.

-Contracts and operations are capped for each district, contracts have separated caps for various types and qualities.
+Contracts are soft capped by connectivity (each new contract requires increasing connectivity to appear), operations are hardcapped by 1.
 Amount of actions available depends on type, district and faction multipliers.

-### Side jobs
+### Sidejobs

-Side jobs are basic orders.
-There are no limits on available side jobs for any district.
+Sidejobs are basic orders.
+There are no limits on available sidejobs for any district.
 Player can assign one company member to perform it.
-Some side jobs can increase certain points, such as connections for better rewards and discounts for hiring mercenaries and getting new contracts, tech base for better discounts on augmentations and equipment, connection base for discount on mainframe hardware and programs.
+Some sidejobs can increase certain points, such as connectivity for better rewards and discounts for hiring mercenaries and getting new contracts, tech base for better discounts on augmentations and equipment.

-Side jobs don't have time limit, always depend on one performer, have lowest requirements and will give rewards immediately, without time walling.
+Sidejobs don't have time limit, always depend on one performer, have lowest requirements and will give rewards immediately, without time walling.
 They may have useful side effects.
-On other hand, side jobs have weakest multipliers.
+On other hand, sidejobs have weakest multipliers.
 They are useful mostly in the beginning of game and as a support.

-Quality increases requirements and gains.
-Each quality also has it's own required minimal development level.

 ### Contracts

 Main way to gain resources.
 Each district has it's own set of counters for each contract type of each quality.
-Each 10 minutes districts can receive new random contracts.
+Each 15 minutes districts can receive new random contracts.
 If district has contract available, player can assign multiple company members to perform it.

-Unlike side jobs, contracts require some time.
+Unlike sidejobs, contracts require some time.
 Contracts are unlocked after joining faction in starting city and can be done only after joining faction.
 Each faction has it's own set of contracts and multipliers for contracts.

-Quality increases requirements and gains.

-Each 10 minutes each district may have receive new contracts.
+Each 15 minutes each district may have receive new contracts.

 ### Operations

 Operations are issued to you by joined faction and can affect global state.
 Player can get operation at random points.
 After that, player can assemble a team to perform the work.
 Operations work like contracts, but once operation objective is done, they cannot be retried.
 Operations are unlocked in specific cities.
 Operations can have enemy factions assigned.

-Quality increases gains and requirements.
 Total amount of operations available at same time for same district is capped.
 Some actions can make operations disappear.
 Faction and, if assigned, enemy faction will apply both their respective multipliers to requirements.
 Operations usually can be done in multiple ways.
 Operation diffuculty scales with development level.

 Operations allow feats such as: